Souls-equal/Better-World-Edit---Bloxd.io/README.md

 ㅤ◆ㅤAt the launch, tools are provided to make the best use of the codes, their uses are explained for each code.

 ㅤ◆ㅤIn other cases, it is necessary to directly modify certain things in the code.

+ㅤ◆ㅤYou can access to codes in the Folder

+# Full in one version

+## 〖〔 Notice 〕〗

+ㅤ◆ㅤIts the same, but in one tool

+ㅤ◆ㅤIt use the shop api (you can access it with 'B' by default)

+ㅤ◆ㅤIt can lag a little more

+ㅤ◆ㅤAnd it's harder to modify Code but it's still possible

 ## 〖〔 Available Tools List 〕〗